-If you happen to live in Arizona or will be visiting Arizona, be sure to visit the Mission.
-Or, if you know someone living in Arizona, be sure to encourage them to visit sometime soon.
+If you happen to live in or will be passing through Arizona, be sure to visit Saints Peter and Paul Orthodox Church, or if you know someone living in the state, be sure to encourage them to visit sometime soon.

 Visit the Saints Peter and Paul Orthodox Church website for more information.